kennneth1/hugging-llm-flask-app/README.md

 ## Important Considerations
 Please note the following caveats regarding the current implementation:

 - Limited Conversation History: Presently, the API does not retain a conversation history or support looping.
-Each interaction is treated as a one-off prompt, without referencing previous messages.
+Each interaction is treated as a one-off prompt, without referencing previous messages

-- Latency Concerns: Due to the nature of the underlying model and the computational requirements, there might be latency issues when receiving responses.
-We are continuously working to optimize and enhance the API's performance.
+- Latency Concerns: Due to the nature of the underlying model and the computational requirements to support its tuning, there may be excessive latency when receiving responses.
+We are continuously working to optimize and enhance the API's performance

 ## Getting Started